schmidhorst/synology-autorun/README.md

 - Thanks to [Jan Reidemeister](https://github.com/reidemei) for his [Version 1.8](https://github.com/reidemei/synology-autorun) and his [License](https://github.com/reidemei/synology-autorun/blob/main/LICENSE)
 - Thanks to the [Synology Forum Thread about that autorun package](https://www.synology-forum.de/threads/autorun-fuer-ext-datentraeger.18360/)
 - Thanks to [toafez Tommes](https://github.com/toafez) and his [Demo Package](https://github.com/toafez/DSM7DemoSPK)
-- Thanks to  [geimist Stephan Geisler](https://github.com/geimist) and hit tip to use the [DeepL API](https://www.deepl.com/docs-api) for translations to other languages.
+- Thanks to  [geimist Stephan Geisler](https://github.com/geimist) and his tip to use the [DeepL API](https://www.deepl.com/docs-api) for translations to other languages.
+- Thanks to QTip and his explanation about the help integration [Integration einer Hilfe in DSM 5.1-](https://www.synology-wiki.de/index.php/Integration_einer_Hilfe_in_DSM_5.1-)